-We had always heard of the unpredictability of the weather in the high mountains, we paid little attention to the darkening clouds in the distance and continued to set up camp at a leisurely pace.
-It wasn't until halfway through preparing dinner, that the blast of cold wind hit us and the loud boom of thunder alerted us to the incoming storm.
-We barely had time to rush everything into our shelter, before a shower of hail began to batter our tent.
-Within a minute, the grazed grass we had been sunbathing on earlier, was transformed into an ice-covered, barren landscape.
+Although we had heard about the unpredictable weather in the high mountains, we paid little attention to the darkening clouds in the distance and continued to set up camp at a leisurely pace.
+It wasn't until halfway through preparing dinner that a blast of cold wind hit and the loud boom of thunder alerted us to the oncoming storm.
+We barely had time to rush everything into our shelter before a shower of hail began to batter our tent.
+Within minutes, the grass we had been sitting on was no longer visible and the entire area was transformed into an ice-covered, barren landscape.

 We awoke the following morning to a dense fog blanketing the ground.
 Nearby, we could just make out the faint outline of a horse grazing on the dew-soaked grass.
 We took a little longer in the morning to eat a large breakfast, as we were both ravenous from the night before.
-Today would be an easier day of steady climbing, at a more manageable incline.
+Today would be an easier day of steady climbing at a more manageable incline.
 We were looking forward to trekking through some of the most remote portions of the journey today.
-As we climbed higher towards the pass, we came across patches of wet snow, left un-melted by the late morning sun.
+As we climbed higher towards the pass, we came across patches of wet snow left unmelted by the late morning sun.
 The stark white of the untouched snow contrasted sharply with the dark and rocky landscape beneath.
 Eventually, the pass gave way to a series of sweeping grassy plains that were surrounded by mountains.
 As we looked over one of the steep ridges and into the valley below, we saw a large herd of Vicuña (a relative of the Alpaca) roaming freely.

 The silence that surrounded us was surreal.
 There was little more than the gentle sounds of the wind, as it moved through the tall grasses and across the plains below.
 As we continued to follow the thread of animal tracks and worn out footpaths, I watched Sam with Chipotle ever by her side.
 After that first night on the hill, we had carefully divided our food to ensure we would all have something to eat each night.
 In return, she had become a guardian and companion for us both.
 If ever one of us strayed too far apart, she would stop and watch carefully to ensure we never lost sight of one another.

 That evening we camped nearby a natural hot spring.
 The weather which had been so good to us, now took a turn for the worst, as snow began to blanket the world around us.
 Before we had left home, we had questioned whether the warmth of our winter sleeping bags was worth the extra weight.
-That night, as the mercury continued to plummet, I was glad of the extra warmth.
+That night, as the mercury continued to plummet, I was glad for the extra warmth.

 We awoke to a landscape transformed.
-What had been covered in shrubs and short grasses yesterday, appeared under a blanket of snow.
+What had been covered in shrubs and short grasses yesterday, now appeared under a blanket of snow.
 The temperature was bitterly cold and I can still remember how numb my hands were when taking down the ice-laden tent.
-We needed to set off early, as the weather had by now become more unpredictable, and we faced the highest pass on the circuit today.
+We needed to set off early, as the weather had by now become more unpredictable and we faced the highest pass on the circuit today.
 The sun was just starting to rise in the east, as we set off along the trail that would eventually lead us to Punta Cuyoc pass.

 After about 20 minutes, we passed through a small village of five or six stone huts.
 The locals were likely already away and tending to their cattle, as we encountered not a soul as we quietly passed through.
 As the sun began to reflect back from the pristine snow, we found the brightness difficult on our eyes, even with the aid of sunglasses.
-As we slowly made our way towards the pass, we hiked by a series of azure colored, glacial lakes.
+As we slowly made our way towards the pass, we hiked by a series of azure colored glacial lakes.
 Sam was glad to have packed her inhaler, as again breathing at such high elevations became difficult.
 With a slow pace and lots of breaks, we arrived at the pass just in time for lunch.
 The view was breathtaking; a full panorama of the Huayhuash range including the iconic Yerupaja, Sarapo, and Siula Grande mountains.
-The clouds had parted to reveal a dark blue sky, against the blindingly white peaks, glaciers and jagged rocks.
+The clouds had parted to reveal a dark blue sky against the blindingly white peaks, glaciers and jagged rocks.

 We looked around, but we were very high up and on hard rock with very little vegetation.
 I strapped on my headlight and went in search of water while Sam and Chipotle stayed near the tent.
 It was almost completely dark now, so the chances of spotting water from a distance were slim.
-As I continued walked further and further from our camp, periodically I would stop to listen.
+As I continued walking further and further from our camp, periodically I would stop to listen.
 Eventually, I heard the quiet sound of running water in the distance.
 Under rock and inaccessible, I followed the sound until I was thankful to find a small pool of water that I could access and filter.